 A Brief Coda on the Film

 I say just above that the film did not find either of these songs (nor the hymn) necessary.
 That is true in that it features neither the apparent folk-song ‘We’ll Drive Away Care’ nor the popular song ‘The More we Are Together’.
-However, if you watch and listen carefully to the film (at 50 minutes 20 seconds in) you will find that Mrs Dorbell singing on the privy is (perhaps) discretely retained, though she sings the first line of a somewhat different song, and it is not Mrs Dorbel singing, but another of the older female inhabitants of Hanky Park!
+However, if you watch and listen carefully to the film (at 50 minutes 20 seconds in) you will find that Mrs Dorbell singing on the privy is rather discretely retained, though she sings the first line of a somewhat different song, and it is not Mrs Dorbel singing, but another of the older female inhabitants of Hanky Park!
 The different song and singer, though, do have a similar dramatic impact in the film to that of the moment in the play.
 In the film, we see both the young couples (separately) trying to find somewhere quiet to say good-night in the rear alleys of North Street, where the Hardcastles and Helen’s parents live.
 Sally is worried because she has heard that Ned Narkey threatened Larry with violence at Marlowe’s works if he does not stop going out with her.
 Larry says to ignore Narkey.
 As the couple walk along a dark, lamp-lit alley (in the splendid and large-scale set where exterior scenes were filmed), we hear the film’s version of the soundscape of Hanky Park at night: first a snatch of song by an off-stage voice, then also off-stage, Helen’s drunken parents arguing, as usual.
 The song this time is one often called after the line at the beginning of its refrain, ‘Just a Song at Twilight’.
 Strictly, the song’s title is ‘Love’s Old Sweet Song’.
 The lyrics were written by Graham Clifton Bingham, who then sought a composer to write the music – several offered melodies, but Bingham chose that offered by James Lynam Molloy (1837-1909 – see https://en.wikipedia.org/wiki/Love%27s_Old_Sweet_Song).
 The song was published in 1884, so was considerably older than ‘The More We are Together’, but became a hit quickly and retained its popularity well into the twentieth-century, so it will have been immediately recognised by Love on the Dole cinema audiences.
-I think it is indeed a fine tune, though over time its sentimentality was sometimes parodied.
+I think it is indeed a fine tune, though over time its sentimentality was often subject to parody.
 Here is the whole song performed by the great (and genuinely) Irish tenor John McCormack (1884-1945), and recorded for Victor Records in 1927 (helpfully posted on YouTube by Tom Smith; there is no reference to its source but DAHR – the Database of American Historical Recordings – gives the gramophone record reference as Victor CVE 40165, recorded on 10 October 1927: https://adp.library.ucsb.edu/index.php/mastertalent/detail/101915/McCormack_John?Matrix_page=13 [3 minutes 32 seconds]; the photograph of McCormack is also not referenced, but looks to be of him in the nineteen-thirties; for an introduction to John McCormack see his Wikipedia entry: https://en.wikipedia.org/wiki/John_McCormack_(tenor)).

 The lyrics to the refrain which is our immediate concern are: